 Mazda is one of the world’s most innovative car companies.
 They have produced some of the best cars of all time and in 2015, Mazda was the fifteenth biggest car maker by production worldwide.

 The company is relentlessly consistent and unlike most other automakers, they have not really gone through a bad era of cars.
-While they have produced some duds along the way, Mazda have always had at least one excellent car in their line-up.
+While they have produced some duds along the way – as have all car companies – Mazda have always had at least one excellent car in their line-up.

 In this article we have put together a list of the ten best Mazdas of all time and the history behind them.
 Find out what these ten greatest cars are below!